Fazoli-06/web-lit-training/README.md

 # Mozilla Web Literacy Training
 ## Sharing Your Work with Github!

 ###This repo includes three projects for participants in Mozilla's Web Literacy Training to choose from, in order to practice some of the skills learned during the training.
-I have created a repo to this repo as a part of web litteracy training (changed formatting).
+This is a repo to a repo as a part of web litteracy training (changed formatting).

 ###Participants can fork this repo and then choose a project template to edit on their forked version.